Find Trade Colleges

 After completing their Bachelor's Degree, construction engineering tech graduates from UA Little Rock carry an average student debt load of $22,101.

-Alabama A & M University did quite well in this year’s ranking of the most popular places for construction engineering technology students to get a bachelor’s degree.
-It came in at #10 on the list.
-AAMU is a moderately-sized public school located in the city of Normal.
+With a ranking of #10, Alabama A & M University did quite well on this year’s most popular schools for construction engineering technology students working on their bachelor’s degree.
+AAMU is a moderately-sized public school located in the midsize city of Normal.

 Of the 8 students majoring in construction engineering tech at AAMU, 88% are male and 13% are female.